Anna-Mart Kruger Physiotherapy is a healthcare practitioner registered with the Allied Health Profession’s Council of Namibia.

 A Physiotherapist provides services to individuals to develop maintain and restore maximum movement and functional ability throughout the lifespan, by scientific use of movement techniques based upon physiological principles.It includes providing services in circumstances where movement and function are threatened by ageing, injury, disease or environmental factors.

 What Conditions can we treat?

 Physiotherapy is multi-dimensional and can treat a vast variety of conditions.
 Primarily it focuses on the restoration and rehabilitation of the circulatory and musculo-skeletal systems; it can, however be used to treat conditions as diverse as sports injuries, arthritis and respiratory problems.

-Arthritis: as people get older they are more likely to develop arthritits which affects the joints and can reduce mobility.
+As people get older they are more likely to develop arthritits which affects the joints and can reduce mobility.
 Physiotherapy helps to ease stiffness in the joints and to increase blood flow to the muscles and enhance the range of physical movement.
 Physiotherapy can also help to build strength.
 The exercises are often gentler for older people who are usually more fragile.

-Respiratory problems and Sinusitis: Patients suffering from conditions including pneumonia, asthma and lung cancer benefit from physiotherapy.
+Patients suffering from conditions including pneumonia, asthma and lung cancer benefit from physiotherapy.
 Physiotherapists make use of Nebulization, Postural Drainage, Percussions and Vibration to help loosen secretions and improve air intake into the lungs.
 Physiotherapists can perform exercises, which help to clear the chest and ease breathing.

 As a general rule TMJ opening disorders (how the jaw moves when opening or closing) are more likely to be successfully treated with jaw movement improvement techniques such as massage, dry needling/acupuncture, muscle stretch/relaxation/coordination exercises or joint capsule stretching techniques that are provided by your physiotherapist.